- 30 Age

 A hamstring injury originally suffered during the Super Rugby season saw O’Connor miss the entire international season.

 Despite having never played No.10 at international level O’Connor was chosen at fly half for each of the three British & Irish Lions Tests.
-His final four Test caps were won during the Rugby Championship before the unfortunate event at Perth airport brought down the curtain on his year and ultimately his entire international career.
+He won four more caps, each on the wing, during the Rugby Championship.